lstate/X-SPELLS-V2/README.md

 ### OVAE: Optimus Variational Autoencoder

-We used the framework introduced in the paper "Optimus: Organizing Sentences via Pre-trained Modeling of a Latent Space" that can be found here: https://github.com/ChunyuanLI/Optimus
+We used the framework introduced in the paper "Optimus: Organizing Sentences via Pre-trained Modeling of a Latent Space" that can be found (code and models) here: https://github.com/ChunyuanLI/Optimus

+To get the code running, proceed as follows:

-The corresponding code and pretrained models are available here: https://github.com/ChunyuanLI/Optimus
+1) Downloand code and one pretrained model

-To get the code running, it is necesary to pull a docker container and link it to the code.
-Inside of the container, the fine-tuning and generation of sentences can be done.
+2) Pull the docker container of the project
+3) Link the container to the optimus code/models

+Scripts and more details on how to get the models running are provided on the website.
+Some adaptation is necessary, e.g. to set data paths in the scripts accordingly or to insert code lines on generating examples in the latent space (no conceptual changes).

 ## Instructions